Archive for May, 2010

 Oh yes, it’s become quite the thing today to assert that all our problems would be solved if we just stopped worrying about stupid stuff like protecting the environment and "human rights" and just followed the Bible.
 (Usually they say this right before they demand Barack Obama produce his birth certificate….)

-I’m not sure they have really thought this all the way through, though.
-(I mean, there's nothing in the Bible about the right to own a gun!)
 But since they seem to have the maturity of a 5 year old, let’s play an imagination game.
 Let’s imagine that we have decided that we should run the United Churches States of America strictly according to the Bible.
-And I choose… the biblical interpretation of the Amish.

-(Wow- energy crisis solved!
+Wow- energy crisis solved!
 Pollution halted in its tracks!
-Maybe this IS a good idea!)
+Maybe this IS a good idea!

-OK Mr. Reconstructionist, time to turn off the lights, unplug your refrigerator and computer, hand in your car keys and iphone— Oh come now, stop all that silly screaming!
+OK Mr. Reconstructionist, time to turn off the lights, unplug your refrigerator and computer, hand in your car keys and iPhone— Oh come now, stop all that silly screaming!
+It's undignified.
 This is what God demands!
-I thought you wanted to live strictly according to the Divine will?!
-Now hand over those buttons!

 What do you mean, how do you know that I'm right"?
 Because I just told you I am!